janvsec/botnet/README.md

 # botnet
-Just simple example botnet for educational purposes NOT FINISHED
+Basic example botnet for educational purposes
+NOT FINISHED